Registration Now Closed

 Public Speaking and Storytelling Class $45

-Prince George Speech Arts & Drama Teachers
+Prince George Speech Arts and Drama Festival Syllabus 2024

 The primary purpose of the festival is educational.
 The Festival Classes offered are intended to aid in the study and development of excellence in the Speech Arts & Drama discipline, and to further the recognition and appreciation of good literature.
-Our Festival is open to interested individuals of all ages in the community.

-ENTRY Directions and Rules
+Entry Directions and Rules

-No late entries.
-Festival Registration is online at www.pgfestival.com
+Festival Registration is online at www.princegeorgefestival.com

 Questions can be directed to pg.speech.artsdrama@gmail.com